youyanggu/covid19_projections/path-to-herd-immunity.md

 - We estimate roughly 75% of the US population (~250 million) will receive at least one dose of the vaccine by the end of 2021, with children and adolescents being the last group to receive it (Aug-Nov 2021).
 - We estimate around one-third of the US population (~110 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
 That is an additional 45 million infections since mid-December 2020.
 - This translates to a final US COVID-19 death toll of roughly 500,000 (±100,000) reported deaths, or ~200,000 additional deaths since mid-December 2020.

-{% include iframe_vaccination.html %}
-*Note:* Our "New Infections" estimates include all new infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
-As of January 2021, we estimate the true number of infected individuals in the US to be roughly 2-4x higher than the reported cases (25-50% detection rate).
-See our writeup, [Estimating True Infections](/estimating-true-infections-revisited), for a more detailed look into this subject.

 [Back to Top](#top)